microsoft/vscode-docs/docs/containers/local-process-kubernetes.md

 * An Azure subscription.
 If you don't have an Azure subscription, you can create a [free account](https://azure.microsoft.com/free).
 * [Azure CLI installed][azure-cli].
 * [Visual Studio Code][vs-code] running on macOS or Windows 10.
-* The [Local Process Kubernetes][lpk-vs-code] extension installed in Visual Studio Code.
+* The [Local Process with Kubernetes][lpk-vs-code] extension installed in Visual Studio Code.

 ## Create a Kubernetes cluster